AnwitaGitHUb/TorontoShelterOccupancyMap/README.md

   - This directory contains all images.
 - src
   - This folder contains all the code that built the visualization.
+  - controers
+    - This folder contains the "index.html", to which the map visualization is saved and then converted to a leaflet.js map.
+    When opening this file, the user can open the visualization of pycharm or a web browser by clicking the icons.
+    This file also contains the main.py, which hosts the main code, calling other code to make the program run.
   - data
     - Daily shelter Occupancy 2020.json
     - This folder contains the json dataset file from the Open Data Portal.